24 min read

 Before we dive into strategies, let’s clarify two key terms:

-- Conversion Rate: The percentage of visitors who complete a desired action on your site like making a purchase, signing up, or downloading a resource.
+- Conversion rate: The percentage of visitors who complete a desired action on your site like making a purchase, signing up, or downloading a resource.

-- Conversion Rate Optimization (CRO): The ongoing process of improving your site and user experience to increase those conversion rates.
+- Conversion rate optimization (CRO): The ongoing process of improving your site and user experience to increase those conversion rates.

 Visitors convert when they take key actions.
 If your conversion rates are low, adding more traffic won’t help unless you fix the issues that are causing people to leave.
 Boosting conversions is a science of understanding your users and spotting the moments that cause friction or confusion.